CodeItQuick/CodeItQuick.github.io/_posts/2024-05-29-beginner-rules-of-TDD.md

 ---
 layout: post
 name: Beginner Guidelines of Testing
 description: The article discusses the idea that while there are no strict guidelines to testing, especially for beginners, having a set of principles can help avoid common mistakes.
-It emphasizes that everyone's skill level is different and being a beginner is relative.
 image: beginner_guidelines_zombie_graveyard.webp
 tags: theory all
 ---